civl-verifier/civl-verifier.github.io/doc.md

 A variable that is annotated with `{:linear "D"}` for any domain `D` is a linear variable.
 Permissions are stored in a subset of the program's linear variables and may be redistributed among them as the program executes.
-CIVL performs a dataflow analysis to compute at each program location a set of available variables such that permissions in these variables are guaranteed to be disjoint.
+Civl performs a dataflow analysis to compute at each program location a set of available variables such that permissions in these variables are guaranteed to be disjoint.
 The set of available variables at a program location contains every global linear variable but may contain only a subset of the local linear variables in scope.

 Consider the atomic action `AtomicEnterBarrier` in the program above.
 Input `i` of this action is annotated `{:linear_in "perm"}` indicating that the actual input variable corresponding to `i` at the call site must be available before the call and becomes unavailable after the call.
 Output `p` is annotated `{:linear "perm"}` indicating that the actual output variable corresponding to `p` at the call site becomes available after the call.
 The code of `AtomicEnterBarrier` redistributes the permissions stored in global variable `mutatorsInBarrier` and the input `i` among `mutatorsInBarrier` and output `p`.
-CIVL checks that this redistribution does not cause duplication.
+Civl checks that this redistribution does not cause duplication.

 The atomic action `AtomicWaitForBarrierRelease` has an input `i` annotated `{:linear_out "perm"}`.
 This annotation indicates that the actual input variable corresponding to `i` at the call site will become available after the call.